Grants can be found from three sources:

 Private Foundations may either be publicly held companies, such as Dell, Microsoft, General Mills, privately held businesses, or individuals.
 The best place to find out if a company has a foundation, is to look up the company on the internet, (most large corporations have a web-site) and look under their foundation tab on their web-site.
 Most foundations give to non-profit organizations, very few give to for-profit organizations.

 Business Plan Writing Contests are increasing becoming a popular way to “win” grant money.
-Check your local Iowa SBDC office, the Chamber of Commerce, or Main Street for more information.
+Check your local Iowa SBDC office or Fort Madison Partners for more information.

-Periodically, Main Street Iowa may offer grant opportunities to building and business owners located in the Commercial Historic/Main Street District.
-For more information, contact the Fort Madison Main Street Program Director.
+Periodically, The State of Iowa may offer grant opportunities to building and business owners located in the Fort Madison Historic District.
+For more information, contact the Fort Madison Partners.